folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They hearts grow colder, they love to do evil, they burn they conscience" > Burn their conscience

 * “They burn their conscience” is a reference to St. Paul’s first letter to Timothy, where St. Paul also talks about the pattern leading to the end of the world as we know it.
-St. Paul says that some people will turn away from Jesus’s teaching and instead listen to the teaching of “deceitful spirits”, “demons”, “liars” and “hypocrites.”
-St. Paul suggests that these liars and hypocrites can be identified by the fact that they have burned a brand mark into their own conscience which shows that they are owned by the ["devil" / "satan" / “false accuser” / “diabolical one”].
+St. Paul says that some people will turn away from Jesus’s teaching and instead listen to the teaching of “deceitful spirits,” “demons,” “liars,” and “hypocrites.”
+St. Paul suggests that these liars and hypocrites can be identified by the fact that they have burned a brand mark into their own conscience, which shows that they are owned by the ["devil" / "satan" / “false accuser” / “diabolical one”].

   * *The Spirit explicitly says that in later times some will fall away from the faith, **paying attention to deceitful spirits and teachings of demons, under the influence of liars and hypocrites who have burned their own conscience as with a branding iron**.*
   -1 Timothy 4:1-2